 Get Real-World Experience in College

-credits per semester for working 6-8 hours per week in the field.
+Internships are required for most sociology students.
+Typically you’ll earn 3 credits per semester for working 8 hours per week in the field.

 You can choose the location of your internship and work with a faculty supervisor to develop a learning plan and identify an on-site supervisor.
 During the semester, you’ll interact regularly with your faculty supervisor.
 The faculty supervisor will visit you at least two times at the internship location.